 Spain and Italy warned about budget plan compliance

-Draft budgets drawn up by Spain and Italy for next year have been warned by the European Commission that they may not fully comply with new debt and deficit rules.
-Plans by France and Holland have only just met regulations.
+The European Commission has warned draft budgets drawn up by Spain and Italy for next year that they may not fully comply with new debt and deficit rules.
+Plans by France and the Netherlands have only just met regulations.

 EU rules state that members of the Eurozone must balance their budgets by cutting deficits.
 Some flexibility is permitted if a country’s deficit falls below 3% GDP, the EU ceiling, and their debt levels are proven to be decreasing.
 Minimising public debt is also a requirement.